 If you want to watch a better Sci-Fi film, go watch Blade Runner, Akira, Minority Report, or Ghost In The Shell.
 (1995 film)

 I hope our future doesn’t end being plain dull.
-I want our future to resemble Futurama.
+I want our future to resemble Futurama and have cool looking spaceships to travel to exotic planets.